abdulahkk-sys/abdulahkk-sys/README.md

 Hi – I'm Abdullah Kaleem (GitHub: abdulahkk-sys).
 I build full-stack applications across web and data analytics while finishing my CS degree at UIT University.
 I enjoy taking concepts from problem statement to working solution, with an emphasis on clean code, efficient databases, and practical AI integration.

-- 🔨 **Currently building:** Equipment Tracking System – a web-based inspection management tool (React + Flask + MySQL) with QR code integration and real-time data synchronization for mobile inspections.
+- 🔨 **Currently building:** POS System and a web based ordering system for a client.

 - 🎯 **Seeking:** Internship or freelance opportunities in full-stack development, backend engineering, or AI-driven applications where I can contribute to product features and learn professional workflows.